Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

 {
   "type": "field.checkbox",
   "preserveFalse": true,
-  "label": "There is a product in the photo.",
+  "label": "Product in the photo.",
   "hint": "Activate this option if you can see a product in the photo.", "data": {
     "type": "data.output",